Campinas Sao Paulo, Brazil Travel Guide

 Brazil observes numerous national and regional public holidays.
 Banks, government offices, and many businesses close on these days.
 Public transport might operate on reduced schedules.

-Be mindful of local business hours, public holidays, and based on the season closures to plan your activities and avoid inconvenience during your stay.
+Be mindful of local business hours, public holidays, and based on the season closures to organize your activities and avoid inconvenience during your stay.

 General: Dress is generally casual and relaxed in Campinas.
 Religious Sites: For churches or cathedrals, modest dress is appropriate.
 This means covering your shoulders and knees.

-A 10% service charge is often included in restaurant bills.
+A 10% service charge is commonly part of restaurant bills.
 Refer to Section 2.3 for detailed tipping practices.

 Politics, religion, and football can be passionate topics.
 Approach these subjects with caution and respect differing opinions.

-Observe local etiquette, maintain a polite demeanor, and plan ahead for accessibility to ensure a smooth and respectful journey.
+Observe local etiquette, maintain a polite demeanor, and prepare in advance for accessibility to ensure a smooth and respectful journey.